textury/arkb/README.md

--v --version                            Show the version number --host                                  Set the network hostname or ip --protocol                              Set the network protocol (http or https) --port                                  Set the netwrok port --ipfs-publish                          Publish to Arweave+IPFS --timeout                               Set the request timeout --wallet                                Set the key file path
+-v --version                            Show the version number --host                                  Set the network hostname or ip --protocol                              Set the network protocol (http or https) --port                                  Set the network port --ipfs-publish                          Publish to Arweave+IPFS --timeout                               Set the request timeout --wallet                                Set the key file path